 1. Take Turns Choosing

 If you plan on having more than one child, you could always take turns choosing the name.
 Your husband names the first baby, and you name the second.
-I have a friend who agreed with her husband that he could choose the name if the baby was a boy, and she would choose if it was a girl.
+I have a friend who agreed with her husband that he could choose the name if the baby were a boy, and she would choose if it were a girl.

 2. Flip a Coin